Learning real-time one-counter automata using polynomially many queries: Implementation

-A timeout of $5$ minutes was allotted for both \bps and \minOCA for learning each \droca.
-If the algorithms cannot successfully learn a language within this timeout period, then we discard that sample and process the next one.
-The number of languages successfully learned by \minOCA and \bps for different input sizes is depicted in \Cref{successFig}, and the exact values are provided in the Appendix (see \Cref{compTable}). \final{One can clearly see that in most of the cases \minOCA outperforms \bps in terms of the number of successfully learnt languages within the given timeout.} {The only exception is when the number of states exceed $13$ where both the programs accept only negligibly many inputs.
-In this case, our minimal synchronous-equivalence query times out (specifically on the last equivalence query).}

-\Cref{ceFig} shows the average length of the longest counter-example obtained during learning.
-In all cases, \minOCA provides a smaller counter-example on average. \Cref{StatesEquiv} shows the average number of states in the learnt \droca.
-The number of states of the automaton learnt by \minOCA is always less than or equal to the input size. \Cref{avgEquiv} shows the average number of equivalence queries used for successfully learning the input \drocas.
-The number of equivalence queries is smaller for \minOCA in all cases.
+A timeout of $5$ minutes was allotted for both "\bps" and "\minOCA" for learning each "\droca" in "\dsOne".
+If the algorithms cannot successfully learn a language within the timeout, we discard that sample and process the next one.
+The number of languages successfully learned by "\minOCA" and "\bps" for different input sizes is depicted in \Cref{successFig}, and the exact values are provided in \Cref{compTable}. \Cref{ceFig} shows the average length of the longest counter-example obtained during learning.
+In all cases, "\minOCA" provides a smaller counter-example on average. \Cref{StatesEquiv} shows the average number of states in the learnt "\droca".
+The number of states of the automaton learnt by "\minOCA" is always less than or equal to the input size. \Cref{avgEquiv} shows the average number of equivalence queries used for successfully learning the input "\drocas".
+The number of equivalence queries is smaller for "\minOCA" in all cases.
+The data used to plot Figures \ref{successFig}- \ref{columnFig} is given in \Cref{fullData1}.